-1. Condensate line must be pitched at least 1⁄4" per foot to properly drain.
-If this cannot be done, or a very long length of condensate hose is used, increase the condensate line to a minimum of 1" ID and place a tee in the line before the condensate neutralizer to properly reduce vacuum lock in the drain line.
+1. Condensate line must be pitched at least $\frac{1}{4}$ " per foot to properly drain.
+If this cannot be done, or a very long length of condensate hose is used, increase the condensate line to a minimum of 1" ID and place a tee in the line after the condensate neutralizer to properly reduce vacuum lock in the drain line.